justindujardin/mathy/website/docs/examples/swarm_solver.md

 ### Action Selection

 Fragile FMC defines a "Model" for doing action selection for the walkers in the swarm.
+Each walker in `n_walkers` needs to select actions, so we do it across large batches here.

 To aid in navigating the large sparse action space, we'll use the action mask included in mathy observations (by default) to select only valid actions at each swarm step.

 ```python